Understanding Your Heat Pump System

 2. The home’s layout, such as square footage and shape

 You can determine your square footage in two ways.
-First, check whether you have your home’s blueprints, as it should tell the exact square footage for each room.
+First, check whether you have your home’s blueprints, as they should show the exact square footage for each room.
 If you don’t have access to this information, you can find the area of each room and add it all together to find the total square footage, omitting rooms that do not need heating and cooling, such as a garage.
 The size and layout help determine how much power your heat pump will need to heat and cool your home.

 3. The number and location of windows